 To understand contemporary German-language literature of the twenty-first century, one has to critically engage with and reflect on the social and historical context of aesthetic developments in the world of the distant and more recent past With a fast-changing European identity in the context of globalisation, political and social challenges are reflected in literary paradigm shifts and a reconfigured German literary field.

-This module introduces a number texts representative of postmodern literature in German, and provides methods for the analysis of these heterogeneous texts and new forms of authorial self-representation, based on key theoretical texts like Roland Barthes "Death of the Author", Text and Pleasure or Michel Foucaults What is an Author to outline principle changes of literary production and authorship after 1965.
+This module introduces a number of contemporary texts in German and provides methods for the analysis of these heterogeneous texts and new forms of authorial self-representation, based on key theoretical texts like Roland Barthes' "Death of the Author", "Text and Pleasure" or Michel Foucault's “What is an Author” to outline principle changes of literary production and authorship after 1965.

-Available under codes GE587 (Level 5) and GE588 (Level 6)
+Also available under GE588 (Level 6)

 Method of assessment

-Setz, C.: Indigo.
-Suhrkamp, 2012 (excerpts)
+Setz, C. Indigo.
+Suhrkamp (excerpts)

-Süskind, P.: Das Parfum.
-Diogenes, 1985 (excerpts)
+Süskind, P. Das Parfum.
+Diogenes (excerpts)

 See the library reading list for this module (Canterbury)

 On successfully completing the module, Level 5 students will be able to: